dsheng/dnsovertcp/README.md

 4, How to check if dnsovertcp is working

-   Install dns tools(dnsutils for ubuntu,bind-tutils for centos):
+   Install dns tools(dnsutils for Ubuntu,bind-tutils for CentOS):

 	a, dig twitter.com @127.0.0.1
 	b, dig +tcp twitter.com @8.8.8.8